brucechou1983/chainlit_langgraph/README.md

 ## **Overview**
 This repository provides a demo showcasing the integration between Chainlit and Langgraph, designed to facilitate seamless communication between systems using state-of-the-art language models.
 Whether you're working with conversational AI or need a robust language model for text-based tasks, this project helps streamline the process with support for multiple LLMs.

+## **Workflows**

+This project includes several pre-built workflows to demonstrate the capabilities of the Chainlit Langgraph integration:

+### Simple Chat
+Located in `simple_chat.py`, this workflow provides a basic chatbot experience:
+- Utilizes a state graph with chat and tool nodes
+- Supports multiple language models
+- Includes basic tools like datetime and web search

+### Resume Optimizer
+Found in `resume_optimizer.py`, this workflow helps users improve their resumes:
+- Features a resume extractor node to process uploaded PDF resumes
+- Provides detailed analysis and suggestions for resume improvement

+### Lean Canvas Chat
+Implemented in `lean_canvas_chat.py`, this workflow assists in business modeling:
+- Guides users through the Lean Canvas creation process
+- Offers a structured approach to defining business models

+Each workflow demonstrates different aspects of the Chainlit Langgraph integration, showcasing its flexibility and power in creating AI-driven applications.

 ## **Features**
 - **Chainlit**: A powerful tool for creating interactive interfaces for AI models.
 - **LangGraph**: Enables the creation of complex language agentic workflows.